-In 2023, the Department made several changes to its case processing workflows to increase its case closure rate.
-The Department increased communication with requesters including on the scope their requests, proactively released records to reduce the number of FOIA requests received, realigned FOIA staff into teams, prioritized the closure of the oldest requests, and explored the use of new technology (including AI and machine learning) to identify and process similar requests, to manage workflow, and process documents.
+During the reporting period, the Department regularly evaluated its case processing workflows to increase its case closure rate.
+The Department increased communications with requesters, including on the scope their requests; proactively released records to reduce the number of FOIA requests received; prioritized the closure of the oldest requests; and explored the use of new technology (including AI tools and automation) to identify and process similar requests, manage workflow, and process documents.